Kelvin-Ju/NormAttention-PSN/README.md

 ## Environment

-Implemented in PyTorch and tested with Ubuntu 18.04.
+Implemented in PyTorch with Ubuntu 18.04.

 Python: 3.6.9